NeuroDesk/neurodesk.github.io/content/en/docs/FAQ/_index.md

 # Can I just use the plain containers?
 Yes, there are multiple ways of using the containers direclty and we provide an overview here: https://neurodesk.github.io/docs/neurocontainers/

+# How can I contribute new containers?
+We are still working on making this easier, but the current workflow to add new applications is described here: https://neurodesk.github.io/developers/new_tools/add_tool/